ahsanu123/sudi-keyboard/README.md

 - 🦄 ~~change MCU to use NRF52833?? (power supply 1.7-5.5), usb, price +1 dollar 😥, or (NRF52820 only $2.6348)~~
 - 🧀 ~~Recheck Silk Screen and componnent~~
 - 💸 ~~Create Manufacture id BOM, and Order it~~ about 70 dollar
+- 💸 wait dollar until it lower, and order all needed component.
 - ⚽ Final Re-Inspection

 ## 💳 Reference